 I am not sure at the moment.
-I love my country, it is now even more my home than before having experienced living outside the country for an extended period.
+I love my country, it is now, even more, my home than before having experienced living outside the country for an extended period.
 You always feel foreign in a foreign country.
-But I must be honest to myself, at the moment I just want to be in a place that allows me to be able to use the resources I have well and achieve a great potential.
+But I must be honest to myself, at the moment I just want to be in a place that allows me to be able to use the resources I have well and achieve great potential.
 If I have this, then I can achieve impact from anywhere.
 Working in this sector, in what I did, means you are stressed a lot of the time.
 It goes to your nerves, to your heart.
 It affects you more deeply than other things, and you can have so much positive energy and passion, but there will always be so many challenges at the same time.
 Maybe, I can effect change from here even better.
-I think there is not one way of change, it rather depends on how you can make the difference.
+I think there is no one way of change, it rather depends on how you can make the difference.

 What about Zimbabwe, what are the perspectives there for the citizen?
 For the young generation?

-After we gained our independence, the next forty years we a had the same government.
+After we gained our independence, for the next forty years we had the same government.
 In the past years, our economy deteriorated.
-Now we have no currency, a very high inflation, and the unemployment rate is exceptionally high, many studies say 90% are informally employed.
+Now we have no currency, very high inflation, and the unemployment rate is exceptionally high, many studies say 90% are informally employed.
 Zimbabwe also has a high number of graduates, but they can’t find any opportunity after graduating in this economy.

 So people come out of school and the knowledge they have cannot be exercised.
 I was lucky to find a job and by the time I started, I got 600 USD, which I was happy with.
-In the end our currency was so devaluated, I was now earning 40 USD for the same level of work output.
+In the end, our currency was so devaluated, I was now earning 40 USD for the same level of work output.
 This happened over the span of 5 years.
-Without savings or assets you have to ask yourself as an individual: What is going to happen?
+Without savings or assets, you have to ask yourself as an individual: What is going to happen?
 I am trying to find this balance, having a meaningful job, an impact on change but also live as a young person wants to live where the education investments produce a standard quality of life.
 There has to be a balance.
 That is the real challenge.

 What are enabling and hindering factors in development?

-The first one will be the economic environment; it is very high-risk country and finding funding is difficult.
-Because of the state of the economy we have many NGO’s popping up which makes it very competitive.
+The first one will be the economic environment; it is a very high-risk country and finding funding is difficult.
+Because of the state of the economy, we have many NGO’s popping up which makes it very competitive.
 You find a lot of young people that are interested in contributing to development.
 So, when you register to receive funding, you face enormous competition.
-The smaller NGOs may be representing marginalized communities or real issues, but they don’t have the formal organisational structures in place or traceable experience to enable them to access diversified funding.
+The smaller NGOs may be representing marginalized communities or real issues, but they don’t have the formal organizational structures in place or traceable experience to enable them to access diversified funding.

 “I stand on the shoulders of many women.”